 - Although your pets cannot contract and transmit this coronavirus, they could carry the disease on their bodies.
 Say, for instance, someone with COVID-19 coughs on a budgie (which, let’s not in the first place) – the virus could live for several hours on the budgie’s body and be transmitted to someone else who handled him.
 So, we should all take care not to cough or sneeze directly on our pets.
 I think that’s generally good advice, even without a pandemic!

-- It is never a bad idea to wash your hands before handling your parakeets, but watch out for using hand sanitizer.
+- It is never a bad idea to wash your hands before handling your parakeets, but be wary of hand sanitizer.
 Sanitizers that are alcohol-based could be toxic to your birds.
 Plain old soap and water are perfectly good for getting rid of the virus on your hands and body.
-Additionally, it might be tempting to hose your home down with disinfecting sprays but these are also known to be deadly.
+It might be tempting to hose your home down with disinfecting sprays but these are also known to be deadly.

 - Supply chain issues could become a concern.
 We all know that toilet paper is virtually impossible to get at the moment.
 I don’t advise panicking and buying up a pet store, but there is not any harm in buying enough of whatever you feed your birds to get you through two to four weeks of quarantine.

-- Similarly, now is a good time to make sure you’ve got a good first aid kit for your budgies in case of emergencies.
-I imagine that veterinary clinics will stay open to some extent as a necessity, but I think it’s safe to assume that hours may be limited, and already difficult to find avian vets may be even harder to see.
+- Now’s a good time to make sure you’ve got a first aid kit for your budgies in case of emergencies.
+I imagine that veterinary clinics will stay open to some extent as a necessity.
+It’s safe to assume that hours may be limited, and already difficult to find avian vets even harder to see.

-As we all get settled in to practicing social distancing and getting used to being homebodies our parakeets can be a source of stress relief and humor.
-Although I’m trying to keep mine out of my work day I know that I appreciate, more than ever, their company and their goofy antics.
+As we settle in to practicing social distancing and get used to being homebodies parakeets are a source of stress relief and humor.
+I’m trying to keep mine out of my work day but I appreciate, more than ever, their company.